Edit

 Edit Timing and Modes

 When you are editing a subscription, you can choose between different modes to execute the changes.
-This is important because certain subscription changes can impact the billing cycle, entitlement limits and invoicing.
+This is important because certain subscription changes can impact the billing cycle, entitlement limits, and invoicing.

 1. At the end of the billing period

-For example a customer downgrading to a lower priced or free plan.
-With schedling the subscription edit to the end of the billing period you can keep providing the service at the old plan until the end of the billing period and only make the changes at the beginning of the next period.
-So what the customer already paid for will be honored and no changes will be made to the service until the next period.
+For example, a customer downgrading to a lower-priced or free plan.
+By scheduling the subscription edit for the end of the billing period, you can keep providing the service at the old plan until the period ends, and only apply the changes at the start of the next period.
+This way, what the customer already paid for will be honored, and no changes will be made to the service until the next period.

-2. Immediatly
+2. Immediately

 2.1.
 Partial Edit

-With partial edit OpenMeter will only edit the rate card in the subscription you changed.
+With partial edit, OpenMeter will only edit the rate card in the subscription you changed.
 The rest of the subscription, including the billing cycle, will stay the same.

 • One for the time between the beginning of the period and the change's time with the old price.